 1. Plain Greek Yogurt

 According to Cassetty, “Your protein and calcium requirements go up during pregnancy, and plain Greek yogurt supplies both.”
 How much?
-About 20 grams of protein and 200 milligrams of calcium in a single-serving container, she tells us.
+About 20 grams of protein and 200 milligrams of calcium in a single-serving container, she tells me.
 Be sure to stick with the plain kind, since flavored versions can be loaded with sugar.

 2. Eggs